Fuel Taxes

 Implementation costs are minimal, since most jurisdictions already collect fuel taxes.
 The petroleum industry argues that increased fuel taxes harm the economy, but this is probably not true.
 These costs are primarily economic transfers within the economy, since increased costs to motorists are offset by increased revenues or reductions in other taxes (TDM and Economic Development).
 Higher energy taxes can reduce wealth transfers from petroleum consuming to petroleum producing nations, and the negative economic development impacts that result by providing consumers with an incentive to reduce energy use.
 If low fuel taxes were really beneficial, and high fuel prices were really economically harmful, countries like Saudi Arabia and Venezuela would be economic powerhouses, while high fuel price countries like Britain, Germany and Japan would be economic backwaters.
 This is not the case because higher energy prices motivate businesses to become more efficient, increasing innovation and overall productivity, while low energy prices encourage wasteful use of resources, which is harmful overall to the economy.

-Many economists recommend eliminating fuel subsidies and imposing taxes which at least cover public costs of production (such as roads provided to access oil fields) and cover roadway costs in order to increase economic efficiency (UNEP, 2003; Metschies, 2005).
+Many economists recommend eliminating fuel subsidies and imposing taxes which at least cover public costs of production (such as roads provided to access oil fields) and cover roadway costs in order to increase economic efficiency (IMF 2015; Metschies, 2005).
 Others recommend shifting taxes from other activities (such as wages and property) to fuel, as a way to reduce total costs, encourage efficiency and increase productivity.
 If taxes on petroleum or other fuels are used to reduce less efficient taxes — taxes with greater “deadweight” losses to the economy, such as business and employment income taxes — the result could be increased economic activity and employment (Durning and Bauman, 1998).
 One study employing a comprehensive model of the U.S. economy found that increasing fuel taxes and using the revenues to replace income taxes could increase GDP by 7.7% and average household wealth by 5.5%, while reducing fossil-fuel use by 38% (Norland and Ninassi, 1998).
 The Office of Technology Assessment (OTA, 1994) concluded “...if a gasoline tax were coupled with an equal-revenue increase in investment tax credits, short-run macroeconomic losses resulting from motor fuel tax increases could be more than offset by the short-run macroeconomic gains.

 This suggests that fuel taxes can be increased significantly from current levels with neutral or positive economic impacts provided that price changes are predictable and gradual, and revenues are used efficiently (Evaluating Pricing Strategies).
 However, fuel taxes in one area that are significantly higher than nearby jurisdictions may result in cross border purchases.
-If a significant portion of the population is located within 20 miles of a border, fuel prices should not be set significantly higher (say more than 20% higher) than the prices in neighboring areas (Rietveld, Bruinsma and van Vuuren, 2001).
+If a significant portion of the population is located within 20 miles of a border, fuel prices should not be set significantly higher (say more than 20% higher) than the prices in neighboring areas (Rietveld, Bruinsma and van Vuuren 2001).

-Table 4 Benefit Summary
+Table 3 Benefit Summary

 Objective